olastor/age-plugin-fido2-hmac/README.md

 ### Multiple keys

-If you have multiple keys (if you are running under Windows 11 you have at least a default `windows://hello` key), you can specify the one you prefer setting the `FIDO2_TOKEN` environment variable with the value ypu get from `fido2-token -L`.
+If multiple keys are present, the plugin will start a selection process by making all keys blink until one of them is tapped.
+Alternatively, you can specify the device you prefer by setting the `FIDO2_TOKEN` environment variable to the device path you get from `fido2-token -L` (for example `/dev/hidraw7`).
+Please note that this path is ephemeral and not a persistent identifier.

 ### Notes for runnng under Windows

-Under Windows you have to run the commands as an administrator.
+- the command must be run as an administrator
+- in Windows 11 you have at least one default `windows://hello` device available

 ## Testing